‘The Young And The Restless’ March Madness Schedule And Pre-emption

 — NCAA March Madness (@marchmadness) March 10, 2019

 Expect plenty of drama in Genoa City next week.
 The Inquisitr reported that this week’s Y&R spoilers show that the verdict in the J.T.
 (Thad Luckinbill) murder trial is revealed, and it contains a shocking twist that sets up an intriguing new storyline.
-Meanwhile, Kyle (Michael Mealor) and Summer (Hunter King) move forward with their wedding even though Kyle shows up late.
-Ultimately, his love for Lola (Sasha Calle) leads him to walk down the aisle with Summer, and then instead of a honeymoon, Summer goes straight to the hospital for the liver donation.
+Meanwhile, Kyle (Michael Mealor) and Summer (Hunter King) move forward with their wedding — even though Kyle shows up late.
+Ultimately, his love for Lola (Sasha Calle) leads him to walk down the aisle with Summer.
+Then, instead of a honeymoon, Summer goes straight to the hospital for the liver donation.

-Plus, Kerry (Alice Hunter) is exiting the show, and her storyline is setting up to be quite thrilling.
+Plus, Kerry (Alice Hunter) is exiting the show, and her storyline is set up to be quite thrilling.
 She’s working with somebody to pit Jack (Peter Bergman) and Phyllis (Gina Tognoni) against each other.
 Considering that Ashley (Eileen Davidson) will be back on the show in late March, the chances seem good that Kerry’s storyline has something to do with Ashley.

-Finally, Doug Davidson brings Paul Williams to Genoa City on March 25 just in time for the end of the March Madness pre-emptions for the CBS Daytime drama.
-There is plenty to look forward to even though next week features only three episodes instead of the usual five due to college basketball.
+Finally, Doug Davidson brings Paul Williams to Genoa City on March 25, following the conclusion of the March Madness pre-emptions of the CBS Daytime drama.
+There is plenty to look forward to, even though next week features only three episodes instead of the usual five.